The 17 Best Gambling Books Money Can Buy in 2019

 By David G. Schwartz

-The ill fortune of Russia’s Dostoevsky who bankrupted himself at the in-house casino of the German resort town Baden-Baden is also told in beautiful vignettes.
+Another remarkable story is that of Russia's Fyodor Dostoyevsky, the world-famous writer who bankrupted himself at the in-house casino of the German resort town Baden-Baden.

 Lay The Favorite